G3CK0-NL/netbase/README.md

 If the above doesn't fix the problem: just rerun the installer script.
 This should fix any and all problems.
 It will never delete anything from the /opt/netbase/data directory so your data will be safe.

-# Changes in this version
+# The current version

-Modules implemented
+Modules implemented:
 - [x] Portainer
 - [x] Wiki
 - [x] Share
 - [x] Etherpad

-Functionality implemented
+Functionality implemented:
 - [x] Installer script
 - [x] Reinstall functionality in installer script
 - [x] NetBase landing page